National Shooting Horse Association

 Lesson Levels: Built From Real-World Instruction

-Lesson Levels are a training and communication tool designed to help instructors identify readiness, organize training priorities, and provide clear feedback based on observable skills and the horse’s response.
+Lesson Levels are a training and communication tool designed to help identify readiness, organize priorities, and provide clear, consistent feedback based on observable skills and the horse’s response.

-To support the use of Lesson Levels, NaSHA provides an Instructor Toolkit made up of practical, instructor-facing resources for day-to-day teaching.
-These include lesson planning and tracking tools, lesson-level guides, visual progression references, and instructor quick guides.
+To support Lesson Levels and structured teaching, NaSHA provides a range of practical resources designed for real-world use.
+These include lesson planning and tracking tools, lesson-level guides, visual progression references, and quick-reference materials to support day-to-day instruction.

 Use and Attribution

-If you choose to use NaSHA Lesson Levels or Instructor Toolkit materials in lessons, clinics, or educational content, please credit NaSHA as the source.
-Clear attribution helps maintain consistency, supports continued development of shared resources, and allows others to locate the original materials.
+If you choose to use NaSHA Lesson Levels or related materials in lessons, clinics, or educational content, please credit NaSHA as the source.
+Clear attribution helps maintain consistency, supports continued development of shared resources, and allows others to locate and benefit from the original materials.

 What This Is—and Isn’t